Lewandowski Equals Goal Milestone As Bayern Power Past Bremen - UrduPoint

 Bremen striker Niclas Fuellkrug came off the bench to score a late consolation goal.

+"We were fresher and more active.
+We had control of the game.
+We should have scored more," said Bayern forward Thomas Mueller, who set up the first two goals.

-Despite repeatedly hitting the post and crossbar, Lewandowski finally scored with an hour gone to equal Klaus Fischer's tally of 268 Bundesliga goals.
+Despite hitting the post and clipping the crossbar, Lewandowski finally scored with an hour gone to equal former Schalke striker Klaus Fischer's tally of 268 Bundesliga goals.

 Only Bayern legend Gerd Mueller has scored more in Germany's top-flight with 365 in 427 league games.